LinkedIn Automation Tools: The Risks and Rewards

 Not All LinkedIn Automation Tools Are Created Equal

-There are many third-party tools ranging from software programs, bots, browser plug-ins, or browser extensions.
-It is important to get the right tool to match your requirements.
+There are many third-party tools, including software programs, bots and browser plug-ins and extensions.
+It is important to get the right tool for the job.

-There is no direct link between how old a LinkedIn automation tool is and how likely they are to still be around in 12-24 months, but you are likely to be safer with some of the older more established automation tools.
+There is no direct link between how old a LinkedIn automation tool is and how likely it is still to be around in 12-24 months, but you are likely to be safer with some of the older, more established automation tools.

-Look for solid use case testimonials that show real ROI.
-There is no better proof than to see how companies in a similar industry are using LinkedIn automation tools to meet the same kind of requirements that you are looking for, be it for marketing, lead generation, growth hacking, etc.
+Look for solid testimonials showing real ROI.
+There is no better proof than seeing how companies in a similar industry use LinkedIn automation tools to meet the same kind of needs you have, be it marketing, lead generation, growth hacking, etc.

-On a recent poll of LinkedIn automation users, the number one most requested feature was integration with CRM systems.
-This will allow you to integrate growth hacking with corporate systems such as CRM, email marketing or applicant tracking systems.
+In a recent poll of LinkedIn automation users, the most requested feature was integration with CRM systems.
+It allows you to integrate growth hacking with corporate systems such as CRM, email marketing or applicant tracking systems.

-Providing something of value is a good starting point.
-It could be a link to one of your own relevant blogs, or a piece of content that you found that you think will be interesting.
+Providing something of value to a new prospect is a good starting point.
+It could be a link to one of your own relevant blog posts or a piece of content you found that you think will be interesting to them.

 I’ll leave you with a list of ten best practices to think about when using LinkedIn automation tools.